Jono453/ROS-piUAV/README.md

 ### Software: ###
-Raspberry Pi running ROS Kinetic on Ubuntu 16.04 (from https://downloads.ubiquityrobotics.com/pi.html) Development computer also running ROS Kinetic using WSL (instructions at https://jack-kawell.com/2019/06/24/ros-wsl1/)
+Raspberry Pi running ROS Kinetic on Ubuntu 16.04 (from https://downloads.ubiquityrobotics.com/pi.html) Development computer also running ROS Kinetic using WSL (instructions at https://jack-kawell.com/2019/06/24/ros-wsl1/) ROS-UGV will be controlled over a wireless serial link using XBOX controller (with Processing) and Arduino Nano for actuation control.

 ### ROS Nodes Overview: ###